 Top 10 Cons & Disadvantages of Windows 11

-Before diving into the specifics, it’s important to recognize that no operating system is perfect.
-Each has its own set of drawbacks and Windows 11 is no exception.
-In the following sections, we will explore the top ten disadvantages that have emerged since its release.
-These range from system requirements to the impact on productivity and security concerns.
+Before diving into the specifics, it’s essential to recognize that no operating system is perfect.
+Each has its own set of drawbacks, and Windows 11 is no exception.
+In the following sections, we will explore the top ten disadvantages since its release, ranging from system requirements to the impact on productivity and security concerns.

 1. System Requirements